AdrianaStoi/german-flip/README.md

    ![Two flipped cards](https://github.com/AdrianaStoi/german-flip/blob/main/documentation/imagesreadme/two_flipped_cards.png)

 * When all 8 pairs are matched the users are prompted with a popup window with the message “You won with x moves in time x!
-* Under the message, there is the button “Ok!” which directs the user back to the game board page.
+* Under the message, there is the button “Ok” which directs the user back to the game board page.

 ![Win message image](https://github.com/AdrianaStoi/german-flip/blob/main/documentation/imagesreadme/win_message.png)